kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-16-manchester-united-are-already-playing-in-a-4-3-3.md

 The concept of *[Diagonality](https://tacticsjournal.com/2025/11/24/diagonality/)* is a hard thing to describe.
 If you aren't looking for it you will miss it.
 It is a different way to look at a game.
 But when you see it you can't unsee it, and other teams have shown it is effective.

 How do you press a team that has their defenders on one side of the pitch and forwards on the other?

+Even Bournemouth manager Andoni Iraola, whose team is heralded as one of the best high-pressing sides in the league, acknowledged the difficulty of pressing Amorim's system: "They adapt depending on who you put to mark them.
+It’s a very flexible system."

 It’s hard to defend passes on the ground when players are aligned on the same diagonal, letting the ball run through their legs, using deception to progress with quick flicks and one-twos.
 One switch of play and you are caught with your pants down, fully exposed.

 You have to assign roles to these players instead of positions to fully appreciate what they are doing, what they are actually trying to achieve instead of what we want them to achieve when we look at rigid formations in straight lines from back to front.